 a minuscule script with many of the letterforms of Half-Uncial and some distinctive letterforms and abbreviations not used elsewhere.

-Latin writing in the early medieval British Isles shows the effects of the fact that both the Irish and the Anglo-Saxons learned Latin from books, as an entirely foreign language.
+Latin writing in early medieval Britain and Ireland shows the effects of the fact that both the Irish and the Anglo-Saxons learned Latin from books, as an entirely foreign language.
 Their manuscripts consequently contain many more aids to the reader who may be struggling to comprehend a foreign language.

 This is the script used in the great Insular Bible manuscripts made in areas of Irish cultural influence especially in the 7th and 8th centuries, including the Lindisfarne Gospels and the Book of Kells.
 Insular Half-Uncial is also called Insular majuscule.